 Use the operation’s in-place editors in the Keyword Test editor.

 Google Chrome must not be running before the operation is run.
 If Chrome is already running, the operation opens a new tab in the running Chrome instance rather than starts the Chrome mobile emulator.
 You can use the If Browser operation to check if Chrome is running and close it if it is.
-See Checking if Browser Is Running and Closing Browsers.
+See Check if Browser Is Running and Close Web Browsers.

 For the same reason, Chrome must be closed at the end of each loop iteration.
 Make sure one of the Virtual Browser Loop’s child operations closes Chrome.
 The operation waits until the browser is closed during the project’s Auto-wait timeout.